 Grant Date:

 Grant Number:

 Name of Grantee:

 Grantee's Employee Identification Number:

 Number of Performance Stock Units Covered by Grant:

-By accepting this grant (whether by signing this Agreement or accepting the grant electronically via the website of the Company's selected broker), you agree to the terms and conditions in this Agreement and in the Plan and agree that the Plan will control in the event any provision of this Agreement should appear to be inconsistent unless otherwise stated herein.
+at or accepting the grant electronically via the website of the Company's selected tement and in the Plan and agree that the Plan will control in the event any ant unless otherwise stated herein.

-Grantee:

-(Signature)
+Grantee:(Signature)

-Ciena Corporation: Name: David M. Rothenstein

-Title: Senior Vice President, General Counsel and Secretary
+Ciena Corporation: Name: David M. Rothenstein Title: Senior Vice President, General Counsel and Sec